Gajendra Singh (politician)

-Gajendra Singh is an Indian politician and a member of the 16th Legislative Assembly of Uttar Pradesh, in India.
+Gajendra Singh Rajora is an Indian politician and a member of the 16th Legislative Assembly of Uttar Pradesh, in India.
 He represents the Anupshahr constituency of Uttar Pradesh and is a member of the Bahujan Samaj Party political party.

 Early life and education

 Gajendra Singh was born in the village of Anupshahr in Bulandshahr to Ranveer Singh.
 He has not received any formal education.

 Political career

 Gajendra Singh has been a MLA for two terms.
 He represented the Anupshahr constituency and is a member of the Bahujan Samaj Party political party.

 He lost his seat in the 2017 Uttar Pradesh Assembly election to Sanjay of the Bharatiya Janata Party.